-Appendix B - Breach of Code of Ethics Notice
+Appendix B - Breach of Code of Conduct Notice of a NSEC committee member

 Name of person submitting the notice

-Last Name: First Name:
+Last Name:\\\\\\First Name: \\\\\

-Position: Date:
+Position: \\\\\ Date: \\\\\

-Name of the National Secretariat committee member who breached the Code of Ethics
+Name of the individual who breached the Code of Conduct

-Last Name: First Name:
+Last Name:\\\\\\First Name: \\\\\

-Trade/Committee Name:
+Trade/Committee Name:\\\\\

-Which Code of Ethics has this NSEC committee member breached?
+Which Code of Conduct has this individual breached?
 Please give reasons, examples and as many details as possible.

-Send this notice to the Director of Competition, Karine R. Dupuis at karined@skillscanada.com
+Send this notice to the SCC Director, Competition

-Appendix C - Code of Ethics
+Appendix C - Code of Conduct of a NSEC committee member

-- The members of the NSEC committees must conduct themselves in a professional manner with fellow NSEC members, trainers, competitors, Skills/Compétences Canada (SCC) partners/sponsors and the general public - 2.
+- 1. The members of the NSEC committees must conduct themselves in a professional manner with fellow NSEC members, trainers, competitors, Skills/Compétences Canada (SCC) partners/sponsors and the general public. - 2.
 Any and all disagreements between members of the committees, judges, trainers, competitors or the public will be treated with the utmost respect and should be discussed in complete confidentiality.
 These discussions will not take place in public or in the presence of anyone who is not involved in the dispute resolution or directly affected by the dispute.
-Any serious matters must be discussed in private during, before or after the competition and should involve the NSEC. - 3.
-The members of the NSEC committees will perform their duties without bias or prejudice. - 4.
+Any serious matters must be discussed in private in the NTC room in each skills area.
+These discussions should take place during, before or after the competition and should involve the NSEC. - 3.
+The members of the NSEC committees will perform their duties without bias or prejudice and with the highest standards of integrity. - 4.
 The members of the NSEC committees will not knowingly create an advantage for competitors. - 5.
 The presence of illegal substances during SCC events will not be tolerated. - 6.
+SCC does not tolerate harassment or sexual harassment in any of our activities. - 7.
 Excessive use of alcohol during SCC events will not be tolerated.
-This includes from the day the NTC member leaves his/her home to the day the NTC returns.
-It does not limit during the event but also includes off times. - 7.
+This includes from the day the NSEC member leaves his/her home to the day the NSEC returns.
+It does not limit during the event but also includes off times. - 8.
 The members of the NSEC committees shall act with honesty, integrity and openness in all of their dealings as representatives of SCC.
-SCC promotes a working environment that values respect, fairness and integrity. - 8.
+SCC promotes a working environment that values respect, fairness and integrity. - 9.
 The members of the NSEC committees shall not act in any way that knowingly endangers the physical, mental, or emotional health of any competitors or delegates.
 Fair and unbiased evaluation of projects is not considered to be an endangerment to the physical, mental, or emotional health of a competitor regardless of how the competitor may respond to the evaluation.

-I, , understand that if the above Code of Ethics is not followed, I may be subject to dismissal as National Secretariat committee member.
+I, \\\\\, understand that if the above Code of Conduct is not followed, I may be subject to dismissal as a National Secretariat committee member.